High Performance and Resilience

 While closed die forging encloses the workpiece in the dies, open die forging is identified by the fact that the workpiece is never fully covered during the forging process.

-Each method has its own pros and cons, open die forging is more suitable for larger, more simple pieces of product, while closed die forging is more adequate for products that are more refined and smaller in size.
+Both open die forging and closed die forging have their own pros and cons, open die forging is more suitable for larger, more simple pieces of product, while closed die forging is more adequate for products that are more refined and smaller in size.